 Layers of logistics

-As construction displaced the existing loading docks, Arup helped design and commission a consolidated receiving and distribution center (CRDC) away from the terminal complex, where goods are received, screened, sorted, and then delivered using smaller trucks and vans.
-This is a first for the Port and allows greater flexibility in delivery and waste operations as well as reducing the number of full-size loading docks.
+As construction displaced the existing loading docks, Arup helped design and commission a consolidated receiving and distribution center (CRDC) away from the terminal complex, where goods are received, screened, sorted, and then delivered to the terminal using smaller trucks and vans.
+This is a first for the Port and allows greater flexibility in delivery and waste operations as well as reducing the required number of full-size loading docks.

 The latest in digital